gds-operations/puppet-module-skeleton/README.md

+## Deprecated

+This module is no longer used, or supported, and while there are a number of concepts and examples worth noting in the [skeleton](/skeleton/) directory we do not support its use.

+## Introduction

 Puppet modules often take on the same file system structure.
 The built-in puppet-module tool makes starting modules easy, but the built in skeleton module is very simple.
 This skeleton is very opinionated.